IDme/ID.me-WebVerify-SDK-iOS/README.md

 - Replace `your_custom_scheme` with your `redirectURI` in `WebVerifySample-Info.plist` -> `URL Types` (or through *Project Navigator*)

 ## Execution
-Verification occurs through a SFSafariViewController which will open Safari for the user to log in.
+Verification occurs through a SFSafariViewController to comply with the [best practices for OAuth in iOS](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-03).
+This means the SDK will open Safari for the user to log in.
 You must call `verifyUser(in: UIViewController, scope: String, withTokenResult: IDmeVerifyWebVerifyTokenResults)` to launch a SFSafariViewController for the user to authenticate.
 Take care not to call this method while another instance of that verification process is still under way as it will throw an exception.

 <!--
 Verification occurs through a modal view controller.
 The modal view controller is a navigation controller initialized with a web-view.
 The entire OAuth flow occurs through the web-view.
 Upon successful completion, the modal will automatically be dismissed, and a JSON object in the form of an NSDictionary object containing your user's verificaiton information will be returned to you.